Man with a Gun (1958 film)

-Man with a Gun is a low-budget 1958 British crime film directed by Montgomery Tully from a screenplay by Michael Winner.
-It starred Lee Patterson, Rona Anderson and John Le Mesurier.
+Man with a Gun is a low-budget 1958 British second feature ('B') crime film directed by Montgomery Tully and starring Lee Patterson, Rona Anderson and John Le Mesurier.
+The screenplay was by Michael Winner.

 Plot

 Insurance investigator Mike Davies looks into a suspicious fire that burned down a nightclub.
 He initially suspects the club's manager, Harry Drayson, but after Davies meets Drayson's niece Stella, she helps him uncover a mob protection scheme responsible for the arson.